Suspect posed as a gardener in Boulder attack and planned to kill all in group he called 'Zionist'

 Soliman’s attorney, public defender Kathryn Herold, declined to comment after the hearing.

+Soliman was living in the U.S. illegally after entering the country in August 2022 on a B2 visa that expired in February 2023, Department of Homeland Security Assistant Secretary Tricia McLaughlin said in a post on the social platform X.

-The burst of violence at the popular Pearl Street pedestrian mall in downtown Boulder unfolded against the backdrop of a war between Israel and Hamas that continues to inflame global tensions and has contributed to a spike in antisemitic violence in the United States.
+The burst of violence at the popular Pearl Street pedestrian mall in downtown Boulder unfolded against the backdrop of the Israel-Hamas war that continues to inflame global tensions and has contributed to a spike in antisemitic violence in the United States.
 The attack happened on the beginning of the Jewish holiday of Shavuot and barely a week after a man who also yelled “Free Palestine” was charged with fatally shooting two Israeli embassy staffers outside a Jewish museum in Washington.

 The victims who were wounded range in age from 52 to 88, and the injuries spanned from serious to minor, officials said.
 All four of the latest victims had what police described as minor injuries.

-Note: This story has been updated to correct that the suspect’s first name is spelled Mohamed, not Mohamad.